libvips/libvips/install.md

 ### vips8 Python binding

-If `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev` are available, libvips will install the vips8 Python binding.
+If `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev` are available, libvips will install the deprecated vips8 Python binding.

+This has been replaced by the compatible `pyvips` binding in pip.
+Only enable it if you must have it.

 ### libjpeg